johnpaulsolo/one-page-challenge/README.md

 # Navigation-Challenge

 The purpose of this examination is for us to assess your technical skills.
-So give your best shot!:)
+So give your best shot! :)

 **The Challenge**